First of All, Welcome to Our Church!

 A: Our bulletins contain an outline of the service with the page numbers in edition of the Book of Common Prayer (BCP) being used [See above] and the hymn numbers in the Hymnal 1982.
 As an additional aid the hymns to be sung are also posted on a hymn board in the front of the church.

-We recommend that before the service you open the Book of Common Prayer to the beginning of the service (usually page 67 at 7:30 AM and page 323 at 10:00 AM) and open the Hymnal to the first hymn listed in the bulletin so that you'll be ready when the service begins.
+We recommend that before the service you open the Book of Common Prayer to the beginning of the service (usually page 67 of the 1928 Book of Common Prayer on the 1st and 2nd Sunday and page 323 of the current Book of Common Prayer on the 3rd, 4th and 5th Sundays) and open the Hymnal to the first hymn listed in the bulletin so that you'll be ready when the service begins.

 Please note the directions to sit, stand and kneel in the bulletin.